Queer-Theatre-Kalamazoo/qtdocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to QTDocs!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**QTDocs** (Queer Theatre Documentation) document the use and modification of the applications and software written for and used by `Queer Theatre Kalamazoo`_.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This documentation and the project to which they refer are under active development.
+Contributions are welcome; I don't know what I'm doing!

 Contents
 --------